Large suspension bridge lit up blue against night skyPhoto by Eva Blue on Unsplash

 4. Montreal

-Reykjavik and Honolulu are as far apart as you can get climate-wise, but they’re kin when it comes to safety from violent crime.
-(Also: San Juan?)
+Dubai and Honolulu are thousands of miles apart on a map, but they’re kin when it comes to safety from violent crime.

 Terrorism Safety